Folkestone Groomers Directory

 A good centre will answer these questions happily.
 They understand that you're entrusting them with your dog's care and recovery.

-Frequently Asked Questions About Canine Hydrotherapy
+Frequently Asked Questions About Dog Hydrotherapy

 Is canine hydrotherapy safe for dogs?